 The original novel, by the way, has 100 chapters and is definitely not the kind of book you can read in a week.
 If you want to get an impression of the difficulty level, you can check the picture slide show below.
 It shows an image of the first page of the first chapter from the copy I brought from China.

-I can’t say Pleco’s 西游记 is very well written, but then again, this is a simplified version for studying Mandarin.
-It allows you to read one of the great Chinese classics in it’s “original language”, so people like yourself can cross off another item from their bucket list (which is great!).
+I can’t say Pleco’s 西游记 is very exciting to read, but then again, this is a simplified version for studying Mandarin.
+It allows you to read one of the great Chinese classics in Mandarin which is something not few Mandarin learners have always been dreaming about.

-The current price of 10,99€ is rather high for an e-book or – to be more precise – an add-on in Pleco.
-I’d expect a text-only adaptation of a classic – the Pleco reader probably doesn’t support any artwork – to be cheaper, so I doubt that I’ll buy any of the other three Great Classics.
-In this case, I might even look for a Chinese children’s version instead, which can be found in almost any Chinese bookstore.
+The current price of 10,99€ is still rather high for an e-book or – to be precise – an add-on in Pleco.
+You could expect a text-only adaptation of a classic – the Pleco reader probably doesn’t support any artwork – to be cheaper maybe, so I’m hesitant to buy any of the other three Great Classics.
+If you want to have a taste of the extended version, but don’t feel ready for the book itself, you could combine reading the Pleco graded reader with the 1986 TV-series.

 Do you have any Chinese reading material you would recommend or are disappointed about?
 Please leave a comment below.